NguyenLuongDuyKhanh/CppLessons/Session2_Pointer/Pointer/README.md

 Always needs an initializer   Could be nullptr if not initialize yet Bound to it referent   Can point to other variables
 No storage required

+## Dangling Pointers
+is a pointer that has been freed